 - Use a dehumidifier to help keep indoor air dry

-- Use a HEPA air purifier to remove pollen particulates from the air
+- Use HEPA air purifiers to remove pollen particulates from the air

 - Vacuum and sweep your floors often to minimize exposure to allergens